How to Integrate with Harvest

 Forecast integrates with Harvest, our time tracking and invoicing app.
 Here’s how to set up the integration:

-- When signed in to Forecast, head to your Settings (upper right corner).
+- Once you’re signed in to Forecast, head to your Settings (upper right corner).

 - In the Harvest Integration section, click Connect to Harvest.